UPM-ROB-Lab/IJPR-2025/README.md

 # A Novel GenAI-Aided Smart Conceptual Design Methodology using Retrieve-Prompt Based on Imaginal Thinking
 ## Introduction
-This work is based on our CIRP 2025 paper titled _A Novel GenAI-Aided Smart Conceptual Design Methodology using Retrieve-Prompt Based on Imaginal Thinking_.
-We propose a GenAI retrieval-prompt strategy leveraging imaginal thinking to assist in smart design.
+This work is based on our IJPR 2025 paper titled _A Novel GenAI-Aided Smart Conceptual Design Methodology using Retrieve-Prompt Based on Imaginal Thinking_.
+We propose a GenAI retrieve-prompt strategy leveraging imaginal thinking to assist in smart design.
 This approach realizes the iterative optimization of automotive interior image.
 Below, we detail the implementation process of our method.
 ## Dependencies
 ### Requirements:
 Our code has been tested with: